Below is photo documentation of various installations/ projects going back to 2008.

 W.E.S.T.E.R.N. & JUNE 30

-W.E.S.T.E.R.N. is sometimes paired with June 30 (they interrupt each other).
-June 30 is always projected directly on the wall.
-W.E.S.T.E.R.N. comes in an exotic and a suburban version, both equally generic.
-The exotic version features a palm frond hut, with the video projected onto a piece of drywall sticking out of the hut.
-In the suburban version, the video is projected on an angle onto the back of a vinyl-sided wall.
+W.E.S.T.E.R.N. is sometimes paired with June 30 (their soundtracks compete with each other).
+June 30 is always projected directly onto a wall.
+W.E.S.T.E.R.N. comes as an exotic or a suburban version, both equally generic.
+The exotic version is a palm frond hut, with the video projected onto a piece of drywall sticking out of the hut.
+In the suburban version, the video is projected at an angle onto the back of a vinyl-sided wall.
 Neither version has any seating, because the gallery visitor wasn’t meant to watch the video from start to finish.
 The installations often included a photo series, which I didn’t focus on here.

 Above: Original Installation of W.E.S.T.E.R.N. (paired with June 30) at the Henry Art Gallery, Seattle WA. for the exhibition Incredibly, unbelievably / The complete ordered field.
 2010.
 Photos by Richard Nicoll.

 Above: W.E.S.T.E.R.N. & June 30 installed in The Distance Between You and Me: 3 Artists from Vancouver, Los Angeles and Guadalajara, exhibit at the Vancouver Art Gallery, 2011.
 Photos by Rachel Topham.

 Above: W.E.S.T.E.R.N. and Eddie (2006, on the monitor) installed together in a topless double hut, at the Power Plant, Toronto, for the 2011 group exhibition The Plot.
 Photos by; Toni Hafkenscheid.